blues/app-accelerators/32-fall-detector-and-panic-button/README.md

 }
 ```

-The "File" for these notes is `ID#panic.qo`, where ID is an alphanumeric string that uniquely identifies the reference node.
+The "File" for these notes is `panic.qo`.

 To test the fall detector, position some form of cushion on the floor to catch the hardware after you drop it.
 Then, unplug everything connecting the hardware to your PC.
 Raise the breadboard a couple feet over your cushion and drop it.
 Soon, you should see a note on Notehub like this: